Residence Life has overall responsibility for the management of the university’s student residences.

 INAPPLICABILITY OF VIRGINIA LANDLORD TENANT LAW AND THE “VIRGINIA RESIDENTIAL LANDLORD & TENANT ACT”

 This Contract sets forth the terms and conditions under which William & Mary will grant the Student the ability to occupy a space in student housing incidental to the university’s provision of academic services to the Student.
 It is not a lease.
-Therefore, in accordance with Virginia Landlord & Tenant laws, this Contract is entered into by the university and the Student in full acknowledgement that public and private higher education institutions in the Commonwealth of Virginia (such as William & Mary) with residential on-campus student housing assignments are not bound by the Virginia Landlord and Tenant Laws.
+Therefore, in accordance with Virginia Landlord & Tenant laws, this Contract is entered into by the university and the Student in full acknowledgement that public and private higher education institutions in the Commonwealth of Virginia (such as William &Mary) with residential on-campus student housing assignments are not bound by the Virginia Landlord and Tenant Laws.
 Among other things, the university is not obligated to follow civil court proceedings related to removal of the Student and the Student’s property from the on-campus student housing assignment, but may automatically remove the Student and the Student’s property from on-campus housing if the university determines that this Contract has been violated or the Student otherwise does not qualify for student housing.

 Checking into a Room

 Room Key Each resident will receive a room key and, where applicable, a front door key.
-ID card readers are available on most residence hall entrances.
+ID card readers are available on most residence halls.
 Residents sign a check-in key envelope indicating that they have obtained their key(s) or combination.
 Residents may not change or add locks (including chain locks, deadbolts, etc.).
 Duplication of room keys is prohibited.

 Room Condition Residence Life staff members conduct pre-occupancy readiness inspections of all resident rooms prior to check-in.
-In addition, residents will be given an opportunity to submit information about the condition of their room via an on-line form.
+In addition, residents will get an opportunity to submit information about the condition of their room via an on-line form.
 This form must be completed within two weeks of check-in.
 After two weeks the resident may be held financially responsible for damages or loss to the assigned space.

 Early Check-In Residents must abide by the appointed schedule for arrival.
 Early arrivals will be limited to those student leaders and groups designated essential to university activities in advance of the official opening.
 Individual residents who are approved by Residence Life to arrive early will be assessed an additional charge that will be charged to their student account.
 All early arrivals must abide by all university rules, regulations and policies.
 Early arrival approvals apply only to the individual being approved by Residence Life and does not extend to friends, roommates or apartment-mates and includes not storing belongings for another student.